 |0.50||± (0.50 % · R + 0.05 Ω)||± (0.10 % · R + 0.01 Ω)|

 |0.25||± (0.25 % · R + 0.05 Ω)||± (0.05 % · R + 0.01 Ω)|

 |0.10||± (0.10 % · R + 0.02 Ω)||± (0.05 % · R + 0.01 Ω)|

 |0.05||± (0.05 % · R + 0.01 Ω)||± (0.025 % · R + 0.01 Ω)|

-The pulse stability describes effect on the long term variations of the resistance value, when the resistor is loaded with short term pulses instead of constant load.
+The pulse stability describes the effect on the long term variation of the resistance value when the resistor is loaded with short term pulses instead of a constant load.
 The pulses can be much higher than the normal power rating, without having an effect on long term stability.
 Special tests with pulses are defined in standards like the IEC 90115-1, 4.27.
-To specify a resistor with sufficient pulse stability the following requirements must be met:
+To specify a resistor with sufficient pulse stability, the following requirements must be met: